 Spark offers over 80 high-level operators that make it easy to build parallel apps.
 And you can use it interactively from the Scala, Python and R shells.

-Apache Spark has an advanced DAGexecution engine that supports cyclic data flow and in-memory computing.
+Apache Spark has an advanced Directed Acyclic Graph (DAG) execution engine that supports cyclic data flow and in-memory computing.

 Figure 9.
 Spark data flow.

-At the core of Spark are "Resilient Distributed Datasets (RDDs), a distributed memory abstraction that lets programmers perform in-memory computations on large clusters in a fault-tolerant manner" https://www2.eecs.berkeley.edu/Pubs/TechRpts/2011/EECS-2011-82.pdf
+At the core of Spark are "Resilient Distributed Datasets (RDDs), a distributed memory abstraction that lets programmers perform in-memory computations on large clusters in a fault-tolerant manner" (https://www2.eecs.berkeley.edu/Pubs/TechRpts/2011/EECS-2011-82.pdf).

 An RDD is simply a distributed collection of elements (Key-Value records).